 12 volt Danfoss refrigeration systems and components for boats, caravans, RV's, mobile and off grid.
 Energy eficiency through better design and high quality manufacture means less energy to generate.

-Our dependence on refrigeration is no less on the water then it is at home.
+Dependence on refrigeration is no less on the water then it is at home.
 On a 24 hour basis, refrigeration systems will consume more power then any other essential vessel service.
-An efficient refrigeration system means that less power needs to be generated which means that engine run time to charge batteries can be significantly reduced or maybe the system can be self contained to run from solar panels alone.
+An efficient refrigeration system means that less power needs to be generated.
+Engine battery charging time can be significantly reduced or even replaced with a solar charging system.

 If you are having issues with any Danfoss based DC refrigeration system, this REFRIGERATION TROUBLESHOOTING page from Coastal Climate Control in North America is an excellent resource.